codophilic/Learn-Java/Memory Management.md

 - record , sealed classes.
 (Seperate markdown with all new java features)
 - Serialization an marker interface example toh vo marker ka part hai aisa batana hai
 - simple date local date dd-mm-yyyy or YYYYY
-- what is psvm?
 - The Buffer class in Java NIO (New I/O) provides the foundation for working with buffers.
 It's an abstract class with subclasses for different primitive data types (e.g., ByteBuffer, CharBuffer, IntBuffer).
 - transient
-- instance block, its diff with static block